 In addition, it’s high in magnesium, potassium, and vitamin B6.

-Check out this quick video to see how easy it is to make Wild Rice Salad with Apple and Pomegranate!
+Check out the quick video to see how easy it is to make Wild Rice Salad with Apple and Pomegranate!

 Wild Rice Salad with Apple and Pomegranate